tarmeens/active-deep-parsing/README.md

   - active.py: active learning functions and main algorithm.
   - utils.py: support functions for the models.
   - general.py: script with functions to convert bibtex files into simil-CoNLL datasets.
-- runActiveLearning.py: script to run our active learning model.
+- runActiveLearning.py: script to run our active learning algorithm with the CNN-CNN-LSTM model.
-- runCNN.py: script to run our CNN model only.
+- runCNN.py: script to run the CNN-CNN-LSTM model only.
+- runBiLSTM.py: script to run the BiLSTM model.
 - MS_Project_Martinelli.pdf: project report.

-## Setup

-Our code has been written in Python 3 (v3.5.4).
-You also need the following modules:

-- Anaconda 4.3
-- Tensorflow 1.4.0
-- Keras 2.1.6
-- Keras-contrib 0.0.2

 ## Credits and license